YuvarajSingh-0/AmericanEliteMarket-Assign/README.md

 - Returns a JSON array of the posts

 #### `GET /users/{id}/posts`
-- Fetches the posts by the user with the given ID
+- Fetches the posts by the user with the given `id`
 - The number of posts returned can be controlled with the `page` and `limit` query parameters
 - Returns a JSON object with the posts and a flag indicating whether there are more posts